tlhunter/node-grille/README.md

 ## Purpose

 Retrieve application data from Google Spreadsheets and store in memory.
+It's sort of like a Content Management System, but if you're storing HTML or WYSIWYG content you're doing it wrong.

 This does not allow for persisting data in Google Spreadsheets.